sschepis-zuul/counterparty-gui/README.md

     - `init()`, called once, when the application initialises plugins.
     - `onMenuAction(itemValue)`, called when the user clicks on a menu item that belongs to the plugin.
-    - `onMessage(messageName, messageData)`, for now called only when a new block is parsed by the Counterparty server with `messageName` equal to `new_block`.
+    - `onMessage(messageName, messageData)`, for now called only when a new block is parsed by the Zuul server with `messageName` equal to `new_block`.

 * the root object in `index.qml` must contains a property `root.menu`.
 It contains the list of items to dsplay in the left menu and can be populated in the `init()` callback.
 * the QML context contains:
-    - an instance of CounterpartydAPI (core/api.py) to make any RPC call to the counterpartyd API or the Wallet with Javascript,
+    - an instance of ZuuldAPI (core/api.py) to make any RPC call to the zuuld API or the Wallet with Javascript,
     - an instance of GUI (core/gui.py) to display messages or ask confirmations.

 Example: